Creed, Conquests, and Culture: A Historical Perspective on the Development of Islam course cover

 Dr. Brendan J. McGuire

 Brendan J. McGuire † (requiescat in pace) served as Associate Professor of History at Christendom College from 2007-2020.
 A beloved professor, he specialized in the study of religion in the medieval Mediterranean.
 McGuire received his doctorate in Medieval History from Saint Louis University, where he studied Islam under renowned scholar Hayrettin Yucesoy.
-His publications, both scholarly and popular, focused on relationships among Western, Byzantine, and Islamic leaders during the era of the crusades.
-Read more about Dr. McGuire and the great impact that he had on the lives of his students and the Christendom College community here.

 WHAT YOU'LL LEARN